Compsognathidae

-Compsognathidae is a family of coelurosaurian theropod dinosaurs.
+Compsognathidae is a potentially polyphyletic family of coelurosaurian theropod dinosaurs.
 Compsognathids were small carnivores, generally conservative in form, hailing from the Jurassic and Cretaceous Periods.
 The bird-like features of these species, along with other dinosaurs such as Archaeopteryx inspired the idea for the connection between dinosaur reptiles and modern-day avian species.
-Compsognathid fossils preserve diverse integument — skin impressions are known from four genera commonly placed in the group, Compsognathus, Sinosauropteryx, Sinocalliopteryx, and Juravenator.
+Compsognathid fossils preserve diverse integument — skin impressions are known from four genera commonly placed in the group, Compsognathus, Sinosauropteryx, Sinocalliopteryx and Juravenator.
 While the latter three show evidence of a covering of some of the earliest primitive feathers over much of the body, Juravenator and Compsognathus also show evidence of scales on the tail or hind legs.
 "Ubirajara jubatus", informally described in 2020, had elaborate integumentary structures on its back and shoulders superficially similar to the display feathers of a standardwing bird-of-paradise, and unlike any other non-avian dinosaur currently described.

 The first member of the group, Compsognathus, was discovered in 1861, after Johann A. Wagner published his description of the taxon.
 The family was created by Edward Drinker Cope in 1875.
 This classification was accepted by Othniel Charles Marsh in 1882, and added to the Coelurosauria clade by Friedrich von Huene in 1914 after additional fossils had been found.
 With further discoveries, fossils have been uncovered across three different continents, in Asia, Europe, and South America.
 Assignment to Compsognathidae is usually determined through examination of the metacarpal, which is used to separate Compsognathidae from other dinosaurs.
 However, classification is still complicated due to similarities to the body of several other theropod dinosaurs, as well as the lack of unifying, diagnostic features that are shared by all compsognathids.
-It has been proposed that at least some compsognathids represent juvenile specimens of larger tetanuran theropods, such as carnosaurs.
+Some authors have proposed that Compsognathidae is not a monophyletic group, and at least some compsognathids represent juvenile specimens of larger tetanuran theropods, such as carnosaurs and tyrannosaurs.